solo244/website_kvd/README.md

 - When switching projects, the animation is "spotty"
 - Reload Github stats via alt source
 - progressive images with Imaginemin
+- Add update block on homepage
+- In between overview on tutorials page